National Centre for Circus Arts

 The activities in support of the Conservatoire’s functions consist mainly of:

-The Principal and the Chief Operating Officer & Registrar share executive responsibility for the organisation, direction and management of the Conservatoire and the leadership of its central staff.
-The Chief Operating Officer & Registrar is designated as the Accountable Officer and takes responsibility for the day-to-day conduct of the business of the Conservatoire.
+The Conservatoire’s Board of Governors has delegated executive responsibility for the organisation to a Chief Executive who determines the direction and management of the Conservatoire and leads its central staff.
+The Chief Executive is the Conservatoire’s Accountable Officer and takes responsibility for the day-to-day conduct of the Conservatoire’s business.

-The CLB considers matters relating to policy and receives reports on the work of the Academic Board and the Conservatoire’s various committees and working groups, and considers recommendations from these bodies.
-Full meetings of the CLB are held three or four times a term.
+The CEC considers matters relating to policy and receives reports on the work of the Senate and the Conservatoire’s various committees and working groups, and considers recommendations from these bodies.
+Full meetings of the CEC are held three or four times a term.